Bay View Brewing Company

 flats on a trestle along the future route of Airport Way.

-left Alma, WI and joined the firm.
-By February of 1884, the enterprise
+left Alma, WI and joined the firm by purchasing Kopps share.
+The enterprise

 1885 City Directory ad